clue/json-query-language/SYNTAX.md

   This syntax can be transformed into the more explicit base syntax (unfolding).
   The folded syntax is often assumed to be easier to produce and consume.
 However, it often turns out to be limited and/or ambiguous when it comes to more complex nested filters.
   An implementation of this specification is expected to implement this syntax (though not strictly demanded).
+* Layer 3 (L3) defines custom extension points.
+  An implementation may chose to extend the mandated base syntax by providing custom extensions in these situations.

 ### Example data